varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/obm-gbm-eq-price.md

 (content:brownian-models-geometric)=
 ## Geometric Brownian motion models
 A more popular model for asset prices is the geometric Brownian motion (GBM) model.
-This model assumes the existence of constants $\mu$ and $\sigma>0$, and a random process $X(t)$ which is described by the solution of the Stochastic Differential Equation (SDE):
+The GBM model is a stochastic differential equation that describes the evolution of the share price $S(t)$ as random walk with drift and volatility:

 ```{math}
 :label: eq-SDE-GBM
 \frac{dS\left(t\right)}{S(t)} = \mu{dt}+\sigma{dW(t)}
 ```

-Here, $S$ denotes the share price, and $dW(t)$ is a one-dimensional Wiener process.
+Here, $S(t)$ denotes the share price, the constant $\mu$ denotes a drift parameter, $\sigma>0$ indicates a volatility parameter and $dW$ represents the output of a [Wiener noise process](https://en.wikipedia.org/wiki/Wiener_process).

 Geometric Brownian motion is primarily used as a financial model due to the work of Samuelson in the 1950s and 1960s {cite}`Merton2006`.
 However, today GBM is more commonly associated with the Black–Scholes options pricing model, which we will describe later {cite}`BlackScholes1973`.

 ### Analytical solution
 We can calculate the share price value $S(t)$ as a function of time without the need for an approximate solution by developing an analytical solution to Eqn. {eq}`eq-SDE-GBM`.
 The analytical solution to the geometric Brownian motion stochastic differential equation with constant drift $\mu$ and volatility $\sigma>0$ is given by: